tailcallhq/tailcall/docs/guides/environmental-variables.md

   API_ENDPOINT=https://jsonplaceholder.typicode.com
   ```

-  You can export it to your OS by running the following command:
+  Export it to your OS with:

   ```bash
   export $(cat .env | xargs)
   ```

-  Similarly, for Windows, you can do the following:
+  On Windows, use:

   ```powershell
   Get-Content .env | Foreach-Object { [System.Environment]::SetEnvironmentVariable($_.Split("=")[0], $_.Split("=")[1], "User") }
   ```

-  After doing this, you can access the `API_ENDPOINT` variable in your codebase.
+  After this, you can access `API_ENDPOINT` in your codebase.

-- **Use secrets in K8s** \
+- **Use Kubernetes Secrets**: \
-  If you are using Kubernetes to deploy your application, you can use the [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) feature to store your environmental variables.
-This way, you can make sure that your secrets are not exposed to the public, and also, you can make sure that the values are not hardcoded in your codebase.
-Not to mention, it becomes very easy to change the values when required.
+  If deploying your application with Kubernetes, use its [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) feature to store environment variables.
+This ensures your secrets are not publicly exposed and are not hardcoded in your codebase.
+It also simplifies value changes when needed.

-- **Store secrets through the GUI** \
+- **Store Secrets Through Cloud Provider GUIs**: \
-  If you are using a cloud provider to deploy your application, you can use the GUI provided by the cloud provider to store your environmental variables.
-They generally provide an intuitive UI, and furthermore, if your application is containerized and scales up and down automatically, this becomes the default go-to option.
+  When using a cloud provider for deployment, utilize their GUI to store environment variables.
+These interfaces are usually intuitive and practical, especially for containerized applications that scale automatically.

+By following these practices, you can effectively manage and secure your environment variables.